Shareuhack | Is MCP Dead? 3 Scenarios Where Skill and CLI Can't Replace It

 This isn't a pick-one-of-three problem — it's a three-layer architecture where each layer has its role.
 Once you understand what each layer solves, you won't be swayed by the extreme voices claiming "MCP is dead" or "MCP is essential."

 Want to try building Skills yourself?
-We have a complete Claude Code Skills guide that walks you through creating your own workflow from scratch.
+We have a community Skills and Agent Fleet guide that walks you through creating your own workflow from scratch.
+If you decide to use MCP, check our best MCP servers guide for vetted server recommendations.

 FAQ